JoelNiklaus/LEXTREME/README.md

 ```

 Not all tasks support the use of hierarchical types.
 For example, the code for the named entity recognition tasks has not been optimized to make use of both the non-hierarchical and the hierarchical variants.
 Thefore, setting `-hierarchical` to True will cause an error.

+### How can I contribute a dataset to LEXTREME?

+If you want to extend the benchmark with your own datasets, you can do so by following the following instructions:

+#### *Make your code available on hugginface*

+1. Make sure your dataset is available on the huggingface hub and has a train, validation and test split.
+2. Make sure that the structure of your dataset is in compliance with the other datasets of LEXTREME.
+2. Create a pull request to the lextreme repository by adding the following to the LEXTREME.py file:
+   - Create a dict _{YOUR_DATASET_NAME} (similar to _BRAZILIAN_COURT_DECISIONS_JUDGMENT) containing all the necessary information about your dataset (task_type, input_col, label_col, etc.)
+   - Add your dataset to the BUILDER_CONFIGS list: `LextremeConfig(name="{your_dataset_name}", **_{YOUR_DATASET_NAME})`
+   - Test that it works correctly by loading your subset with `load_dataset("lextreme", "{your_dataset_name}")` and inspecting a few examples.

+#### *Github*

+The following instructions will suffice only if
+ - your dataset is in compliance with the other datasets of LEXTREME and
+ - the tasks of your dataset belong to these classes: `token classification`, `single-label text classification`, `multi-label text classification`.

+1. Navigate to the folder `utils` and open the file `meta_infos.json`.
+2. The file contains several fields with important information about each dataset and finetuning task.
+Some of these information are essential to run the code.
+The fields are:
+ - `dataset_jurisdiction`: Not important for the code.
+Nevertheless, important to assess the jurisdictional coverage of LEXTREME.
+ - `dataset_abbreviations`: Not important for the code.
+Nevertheless, important to add the results of the finetuning to the existing tables.
+ - `task_abbreviations`: Not important for the code.
+Nevertheless, important to add the results of the finetuning to the existing tables.
+ - `task_requires_hierarchical_per_default`: Important for the code.
+Specify whether your dataset needs hierarchical models ("yes") or not ("no").
+This depends on the length of your inputs.
+If the majority of the inputs exceed 512 word pieces, setting it to "yes" is recommended.
+Note that our code supports hierarchical models only for text classification tasks!
+ - `task_type_mapping`: Important for the code.
+Specify to which type of task your dataset, e.g. the respective finetuning task, belongs to.
+Choose one of the following abbreviations:
+   - NER (token classification/ named entity recognition)
+   - SLTC (single-label text classification)
+   - MLTC (multi-label text classification)
+ - `task_language_mapping`: Important for the code.
+Provide a list of languages that your finetuning task covers.
+Use only two-letter lowercase abbreviation.
+You can find an overview [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+ - `config_to_dataset`: Not important for the code.
+Nevertheless, this information is useful.
+ - `dataset_to_config`: Not important for the code.
+Nevertheless, this information is useful.
+ - `task_default_arguments`: Important for the code.
+Here you can define the arguments that will be served for finetuning.
+Have a look at the existing examples.
+Esentially, what you need to provide is `max_seq_length` and `hierarchical`. `max_segments` and `max_seg_length` are only needed if `hierarchical` is set to `true`.
+ - `language_models`: Important for the code.
+If your dataset covers a new language, you might want to add a new monolingual language model for that language.
+Provide the name as given on huggingface.

+Once these steps are finished make a merge request and we merge the changes into the main branch.

+#### Code

 ## References